Slaitroc/RicciPaoliGrisoni/RASD.md

 6. The University confirms the registration by clicking on the link in the email.
 7. The platform validates the VAT number and checks if it is unique.
 8. The platform confirms the registration and activates the account.
-9. The University is redirected to the platform's homepage.
+9. The University is redirected to the platform's Dashboard.

 **Exit Conditions:** The University is registered and logged in.

 **Exceptions:**
 - The University provides incorrect information.
-- The Email Provider fails to send the confirmation email.
 - The University does not confirm the registration.
 - The VAT number is already in use.